-Robert Benton's The Late Show (1977) is simply a great private eye flick, part-parody, part-tribute and a proud addition to the whole genre.
+Robert Benton’s The Late Show (1977) is simply a great private eye flick — part-parody, part-tribute and a full-blown proud addition to the whole genre.back-and-forth

-IRA WELLS (played by Art Carney) is an aging, semi-retired private eye, cranky and cantankerous, with a bad gut, "a bum leg and a hearing aid."
-He smokes Camels, drinks too much, and chomps through a lot of Alka Seltzer, bitching and snarling out hard-boiled one-liners all the way.
-When he's asked by local Los Angeles wingnut Margo Sperling (Lily Tomlin) to rescue her cat, he's not impressed.
+IRA WELLS (played to irascible perfection by Art Carney) is an aging, semi-retired private eye, cranky and cantankerous, with a bad gut, “a bum leg and a hearing aid.”
+He smokes too many Camels, drinks too many drinks, and chomps through a whole lot of Alka Seltzer, bitching and snarling out hard-boiled one-liners all the way.
+So when he’s asked by local Los Angeles wingnut Margo Sperling (Lily Tomlin) to rescue her cat, he’s not impressed.

 But this thirtyish piece of hippy-dippy Hollywood flotsam, a dress designer/actress/agent and sometime transporter of stolen goods may have gotten Ira’s old partner killed, and Jake feels obliged to find out the truth.